• Skip to primary navigation

 Grapefruit

-Grapefruit juice can help relieve sore throats and can also soothe coughs.
-I really recommend using freshly squeezed grapefruit juice over bottled juice for full benefits.
+Grapefruit juice can help relieve sore throats and soothe coughs.
+For full benefits, I recommend using freshly squeezed grapefruit juice over bottled juice.

 Grapefruit peel?